 Small Is Beautiful

 Size matters.
-Keeping our program small, select, and focused (around 70 full-time, resident masters students total; only 35 new students admitted each year) lets us provide an exceptional level of attention, instruction, and interaction.
-Our focus is directly on our students, with seminars, conferences, speakers programs, exercises, simulations, and events specially crafted to develop their full potential.
+The Patterson School averages 70 full-time, resident masters students each year with only 35 students admitted each year.
+Keeping our program small, select, and focused lets us provide an exceptional level of attention, instruction, and interaction.
+Our focus is directly on our students, with seminars, conferences, speaker series, exercises, simulations, and events specially crafted to develop their full potential.

 Real-World Diplomatic Skills